Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Problem formulation

 Combining \eqref{phi_og} with \eqref{property_level}, we obtain $f = f(\bfr;\bfp)$.
-The goal of a PaLS-based inverse problem is to recover the unknown $\pemb$ based on the observed data $\dmb$ and the known physical model $\mathcal M$.
+The goal of a PaLS-based inverse problem is to recover the unknown $\pemb$ based on the observed data $\dmb$ and the model $\mathcal M$.
 In practice, this requires replacing the exact Heaviside function with a differentiable approximation (we discuss this more in section \ref{sec:palentir_2}).
-If the contrast coefficients $f_O$ and $f_B$ are known, the resultant inverse problem formulation using PaLS takes the form where $\hat{\pemb}$ solves the optimization problem
+If the contrast coefficients $f_O$ and $f_B$ are known, the resultant inverse problem formulation using PaLS recovers $f$ as $f(\hat{\pemb})$ where $\pemb$ is a minimizer of a nonlinear least squares problem with the objective function

-In the event where the contrasts are not known, a cyclic descent method is often employed \cite{dorn07,feng03,rossmary06} in which one alternatively estimates $\pemb$ for using current estimates of $f_O$ and $f_B$ and then updates the contrasts using the just-computed PaLS parameters.
-A closed form expressions can be used for the latter problem, the bulk of the algorithmic effort is devoted to estimation of $\pemb$.
-This is a non-linear least squares optimization problem.
-We discuss how to solve the contrast problem in section \ref{sec:palentir_2}.
+When the contrasts are not known, a cyclic descent method is often employed \cite{dorn07}, in which one alternately estimates $\pemb$ for the current estimates of $f_O$ and $f_B$ and then updates the contrasts using the just-computed PaLS parameters.
+For linear inverse problems, computing the contrasts is a linear least squares problem which can be solved efficiently, and the bulk of the computational effort is focused on estimating $\pemb$.

-Note that the PaLS parameterization gave us the ability to remove the regularization functional $\xi(f)$.
-This is due to the fact that we have regularized the problem through the parameterization as the number of PaLS basis functions is always much smaller than the size of the grid obtained from discretizing $\Omega$.
+Since the number of PaLS basis functions is always much smaller than the size of the grid obtained from discretizing $\Omega$, the PaLS parameterization acts as a form of regularization, so we can drop the regularization term $\xi(f)$ from the objective function.

+In this paper, we use the \texttt{TREGS} algorithm to minimize \eqref{optimization} and solve for the PaLS parameters \cite{TREGS}.
+The \texttt{TREGS} algorithm is designed to address nonlinear least squares problems encountered in parameterized imaging scenarios.
+By analyzing spectral components of the Gauss–Newton direction, \texttt{TREGS} determines which components to discard or dampen, minimizing the total number of function and Jacobian evaluations.
+Leveraging the Basic Trust Region Algorithm \cite{conn_trust_region}, \texttt{TREGS} guarantees global convergence to a critical point, making it a robust optimization tool.
+The algorithm employs a discrepancy principle–based stopping criterion.
+The discrepancy principle states that one should stop iterating when the norm of the residual reaches the norm of the (weighted) noise vector \cite{Hansen_TREGS}.
+In our experimental setup, an additional stopping criterion is implemented to prevent unnecessary computational expenditure.
+Specifically, the algorithm concludes its iterations when the relative decrease in the residual falls below a predefined threshold, ensuring judicious use of computational resources.